 - a.
 Students wishing to enter a different curriculum and have at least a 2.0 on the courses applicable to the new curriculum; - b.
-Students who were suspended for low cumulative GPA and have an acceptable curriculum GPA: - c.
+Students who were suspended for low cumulative GPA and have an acceptable curriculum GPA; - c.
 Noncurricular students wishing to take courses that are primarily job training; - d.
-Students who feel they have mitigating circumstances should direct a letter to the Admissions Committee asking for acceptance.
-The letter must address the following: - (1) The course or courses desired; - (2) The goal or curriculum which will be pursued; - (3) A statement explaining the academic difficulty that led to suspension; - (4) An explanation of what has been done to enhance the student's chance for success. - D. Academic dismissal (applicants who have been out of school less than three years may appeal to the Admissions Committee for admission if they feel mitigating circumstances warrant consideration.
-A letter should be directed to the Admissions Committee containing the following:
+Students who feel they have mitigating circumstances should complete the "Petition for Admission/Reinstatement" and direct a letter to the Admissions Committee asking for acceptance.
+The letter must address the following: - (1) The course or courses desired; - (2) The goal or curriculum which will be pursued;